Do you see now that fathers

 Now I no longer need anything.

-For over 25 years, Richard Rohr has identified something he calls father hunger as “the single most prevalent absence in the human soul, and also one of the most painful.”
+For over 25 years, Richard Rohr has identified something he calls father hunger as “the single most prevalent [and painful] absence in the human soul.”
 He underlines the unique importance of identity the same-sex parent passes on to their children.
 For men, “we cannot be ourselves, we cannot be our own man, or our own father, until we have been someone else’s little boy.”

 Father hunger is a deep, often unconscious, need for masculine acceptance and approval.